Nazi Party: After taking power: intertwining of party and state

 The Nazis embarked on a campaign of Gleichschaltung (coordination) to exert their control over all aspects of German government and society.
 During June and July 1933, all competing parties were either outlawed or dissolved themselves and subsequently the Law Against the Formation of Parties of 14 July 1933 legally established the Nazi Party's monopoly.
 On 1 December 1933, the Law to Secure the Unity of Party and State entered into force, which was the base for a progressive intertwining of party structures and state apparatus.
 By this law, the SA—actually a party division—was given quasi-governmental authority and their Stabschef became a cabinet minister without portfolio.
 By virtue of the 30 January 1934 Law on the Reconstruction of the Reich, the Länder (states) lost their sovereignty and were demoted to administrative divisions of the Reich government.
 Effectively, they lost most of their power to the Gaue that were originally just regional divisions of the party, but took over most competencies of the state administration in their respective sectors.

 During the Röhm Purge of 30 June to 2 July 1934 (also known as the "Night of the Long Knives"), Hitler disempowered the SA's leadership—most of whom belonged to the Strasserist (national revolutionary) faction within the NSDAP—and ordered them killed.
-He accused them of having conspired to stage a coup d'état, but it is believed that this was only a pretense to justify the suppression of any intraparty opposition.
-The purge was executed by the SS, assisted by the Gestapo and Reichswehr units.
+He accused them of having conspired to stage a coup d'état, but it is believed that this was only a pretence to justify the suppression of any intraparty opposition.
+The purge was executed by the SS, assisted by the Gestapo and Reichswehr army units.
 Aside from Strasserist Nazis, they also murdered anti-Nazi conservative figures like former chancellor von Schleicher.
 After this, the SA continued to exist but lost much of its importance, while the role of the SS grew significantly.
 Formerly only a sub-organisation of the SA, it was made into a separate organisation of the NSDAP in July 1934.